 In order to validate the accuracy of the GLE Alert algorithm, which has been described in the above section an off-line statistical analysis was performed.
-This actually states a number of simulation runs over all actual GLE events that has been recorded from 2001 to 2006.
-A total of 19 NM stations have been used for the analysis (Table 2).
-The goal was twofold: (a) reliability of the GLE algorithm and (b) comparison of the GLE Alert originating from NM measurements to the Alert originating from satellites measurements.
-Regarding (a), 10 out of 11 GLEs were recorded by the algorithm (Table 1) and a GLE Alert signal was produced at all these cases.
+This actually states a number of simulation runs over all actual GLE events that has been recorded from 2001-2006.
+A total of 19 NM stations have been used for the analysis (Table II).
+The goal was twofold: (a) reliability of the GLE algorithm and (b) comparison of the GLE alert originating from NM measurements to the alert originating from satellites measurements.
+Regarding (a), ten out of eleven GLEs were recorded by the algorithm (Table I) and a GLE Alert signal was produced at all these cases.
 At this point, it is important to note that GLE68 could not be detected either from the GLE algorithm or from GOES satellites.
-This is the reason why this case constitutes exclusion for the analysis.
+This is the reason why this case constitutes an exclusion for the analysis.
 The evaluation of the GLE Alert system has been performed by comparison of the time alert signals established from the application to the actual initiation times announced by NOAA.
-The results of this off-line analysis are being presented in Table 1 (Mavromichalaki, 2009).
-As can be obtained from Table 1 the GLE Alert which depends solely on ground based observations precedes the one triggered by GOES at a time window of 7-34 min.
+The results of this offline analysis are being presented in Table I (Mavromichalaki et al., 2009).
+As can be obtained from Table I the GLE Alert which depends solely on ground based observations precedes the one triggered by GOES at a time window of 7 - 34 minutes.
 There is also a single case (GLE66) where the NM GLE algorithm issues an Alert while satellite data did not.
 More details regarding the algorithm can be found at Souvatzoglou et al. (2009).